LazurasLong/hackfield-su/README.md

 Active development happens on `dev` branch; as of yet, merges into 'master' occurs whenever I feel like it being ready for "production".

 In future updates, I'm going to try being much more inclined to a "prod vs dev" style of workflow, meaning that 'master' will use a self-hosted and minified version of Phaser, as well as leaving dev files (e.g. eslintrc) out.

+### Updates on `master`

+Updating the master branch starting from this one, in theory, will always cause merge conflict.
+This is normal.

+To keep things transparent, the following files should **never** be updated from dev - that is, they must keep their own version of the master branch:

+* README.md             Because of a different description for players and developers.
+* index.html            Because of 'phaser.min.js'
+* NO .eslintrc.json     As it's used only in dev

+As such, I likely won't accept PRs on 'master', unless they are important bugfixes.

 ## How to install